rumblesan/tripods/README.md

 # Tripods

-An experiment

-## Description

-A web visualisation that puts little walking tripods in your browser.
+A web visualisation experiment that puts happy, little, walking tripods in your browser.

-Currently just the one while I work on the movement.
-Click the screen to set a target and watch it walk over to it.
+Currently they just walk around and try to eat the nearest piece of food.
+Not really any other logic beyond that.

+Food will be randomly added to the world, but clicking will add more at the point clicked.

 ## Contact